Sabicool/Medicine/00 Reference/Junior Doctor/After Hours.md

 		- Multi-patient task list
 		- Task manager
 		- After hours custom list
+			- An after hours custom list is used for all the patients you need to chase anything for; use instead of the folded/scrunched A4 sheet.
+Consider including
+				- Reviews
+				- Med/Surg reg reviews
+				- Handover
 	- Have all your auto-texts ready
 - Things
 	- Always carry a notebook or some paper at least